 - Right-click the line number and select Toggle Bookmark.

 - Press Shift and click the left margin at a line.

 - Press Ctrl+M when the cursor is on a line.

 Links are opened in the same split by default.
 To open links in the next split, prepend Ctrl+E to the shortcut.
 For example, press Ctrl+E,F2 to follow the symbol in the next split.
 If necessary, the view is automatically split.
-To change the default behavior, select Tools > Options > Text Editor > Display > Always open links in another split.
+To change the default behavior, select Preferences > Text Editor > Display > Always open links in another split.
 Additional symbols are displayed and switching between definition and declaration is done in another split.
 If you change the default behavior, the shortcuts for opening link targets in the next split are used to open them in the current split.

 If source files are modified from outside Qt Creator, the opened files will be reparsed automatically.
 For all other files, you can use Tools > C++ > Reparse Externally Changed Files to update the code model.